 Looking for a solution to your recruitment challenges?

-After a record-breaking year helping exhibitors meet nurses from across the UK in 2018, Nursing Times Careers Live is returning in 2019 with three new locations and a total of seven events across the country.
+After a record-breaking year helping exhibitors meet nurses from across the UK in 2018, Nursing Times Careers Live returns in 2019 with three new locations and a total of seven events across the country.

 We’re looking forward to working with you in 2019!